 Throughout its existence working conditions of the theatre have been difficult.
 As the town itself cannot provide enough spectators, the company is often on tours around Estonia.
 Since 1949 when the company got its first bus, Rakvere Teater has gained the reputation as a “theatre on wheels”.
 The number of performances given in its own building has increased after the renovation of the main building in 2005.
 Still 1/3 of more than 300 performances for approximately 65.000 spectators are given outside of Rakvere.

 The main building in historicist architecture style consists of a 411-seat traditional pro-scenic stage (plan of the stage), cafe and an art-gallery.
 The neighboring building has a 100-seat black-box auditorium (plan of the stage).
-If not used for theatre performances it functions also as a community cinema.
+There is a separate Theatre Cinema building with 144 seats.

-The current artistic leader of Rakvere Theatre is Üllar Saaremäe.
-Saaremäe started to work in Rakvere 1996.
+The current artistic leader of Rakvere Theatre is Peeter Raudsepp.
+Raudsepp started to work in Rakvere 2017.
 The current managing director of the theatre is a former actor Velvo Väli.
-Both Saaremäe and Väli have received the Award for Best Male Actor of Estonia (2008; 2012).

 Since 1994 Rakvere Teater has been hosting the biannual contemporary theatre festival Baltoscandal.
 Initiated by Von Krahl Theatre’s leader Peeter Jalakas, Baltoscandal was the first international performing arts festival in the Baltic States and has always focused on innovative and unconventional examples in contemporary performing arts, both from Europe and around the world.
 Baltoscandal, together with other 7 festivals (Kunstenfestivaldesarts - Brussels, Alkantara Festival in Lisbon, Dublin Theatre Festival in Dublin, Göteborgs Dans & Teater Festival in Göteborg, Noorderzon in Groeningen, steirischer herbst festival in Graz, Théâtre national Bordeaux Aquitaine in Bordeaux), is a member of a European festivals network called NXTSTP.
 The artistic leader of Baltoscandal is Priit Raud.

 Three Theatres’ Co-Project and “köök/keittiö/kitchen” (Estonia-Finland)